michaelsieminski/servonaut/README.md

 - **Secure by Default** - Comprehensive security measures without the complexity
 - **Environment Variables** - Easily manage environment variables
 - **Flexible** - Automatically detects your web framework and builds around it
+- **Lightweight** - No bloat, just what is really needed in production

 ---